rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-mongodb.markdown

 * TOC
 {:toc}

-**MongoDB** is **Open-source** (GNU AGPL v3.0), written in C, CPP and JavaScript.
-So no freezes due to GC.

-[Used by](https://www.mongodb.org/community/deployments) Craigslist, eBay, Foursquare, SourceForge, Viacom, The New York Times etc.

 **Document-oriented** database with JSON-like ([BSON](https://en.wikipedia.org/wiki/BSON), Binary JSON) documents with dynamic scheme, so **schema is flexible**.
 Able to operate document part (object field(s)).
 The maximum BSON document size is 16 megabytes, document can be hierarchical.